MENTAL HEALTH GUIDE

 www.merckmanuals.com

-Physical health and mental health are always related.
-Chronic sickness or pain can trigger symptoms of anxiety and/or depression in the individual and their family members.
+Physical health and mental health are related.
+Chronic sickness or pain can cause symptoms of anxiety and/or depression in the child and their family.
 Mental health can also affect our physical health directly.
-For example, when we feel overwhelmed, sad, upset worried, and/or stressed our mind tends to pay greater attention to physical symptoms of discomfort, which will in turn increase the intensity of these symptoms the more we focus on the pain.
-It can also impact our motivation to take care of ourselves.
-It is not uncommon for stress to increase and for children to experience new challenges related to their chronic illness during developmental transitions (e.g., entering kindergarten, puberty, and going to college).
+For example, when we feel overwhelmed, sad, worried or stressed, our minds tend to pay more attention to physical discomfort.
+These feeligns can also impact our motivation to take care of ourselves.
+It is common for kids to feel new challenges related to their chronic illness during developmental transitions, such as entering kindergarten, starting puberty or going to college.

 How do families cope with a chronic illness?

-- Some families find support through illness groups, camps, advocacy programs or friends, and others keep it more private.
+- Some families find support through illness groups, camps, advocacy programs or friends, while others choose to keep it more private.

 - Some families like to learn as much information as possible, while others may want their medical team to manage their medical information.

-- Some families find that incorporating healthy behaviors, such as exercise, eating healthy, and using stress reduction techniques like yoga or meditation help them to manage both stress and symptoms of a chronic illness.
+- Some families find that healthy habits such as exercise, eating nutritious foods and stress relief activities like yoga or meditation help them to manage both stress and symptoms of a chronic illness.

 What are some signs that my family is not coping well and may need more support?

-- Your child has sadness, anger, or worries that begin to interfere with their ability to go to school, take care of their health, keep healthy relationships with family or friends, or their ability to enjoy things.
+- Your child has sadness, anger or worry that begins to interfere with their ability to go to school, take care of their health, keep healthy relationships with family and friends or enjoy things.

-- Your child and/or family are having difficulties meeting your health goals like following your medical plan or making it to appointments.
+- Your child and/or family are having difficulties meeting your health goals, such as following your medical plan or making it to appointments.

 When should I seek professional help?

-- A family member is having mood or anxiety symptoms almost every day for longer than 2 weeks.
-Symptoms are not getting better with time or known support and are interfering with their daily routine and well-being.
-For further information about symptoms of depression and anxiety, please see the following resources: Anxiety and Depression.
+- Symptoms are not getting better with time or with known support and are interfering with their daily routine and well-being.

-- Don’t wait until symptoms become totally unmanageable.
-No one is born knowing how to cope when a child has a chronic illness, and it is ok to need outside support.
+- Don’t wait until symptoms become overwhelming.
+No one is born knowing how to cope when a child has a chronic illness.
+It is ok to need outside support.

-- If you or a family member experiences thoughts of self-harm or harming others, contact 911 or a crisis line or go to the nearest emergency room.
+- If you or a family member experiences thoughts of self-harm or harming others, call 9-1-1, call 9-8-8 or go to the nearest emergency room.

 Learn more about CHOC’s Pediatric Mental Health Services

 Parenting a child with a chronic illness can be challenging for the whole family.
-Feelings of worry, sadness, and anger are often paired with frequent medical appointments, invasive medical procedures, and daily medical-related cares (e.g., medication, breathing treatments); all of which can disrupt family routines and lead to greater conflicts between family members.
-Caregivers are often pulled to let certain behaviors and emotional outbursts slide.
-However, children do best with structure, consistency, and predictability.
-Children often look to their parents to know how to feel and behave, which provides parents and caregivers an opportunity to model effective and healthy coping to their children.
+Feelings of worry, sadness and anger are often paired with medical appointments, procedures and daily care.
+Illness can disrupt family routines and lead to greater conflicts between family members.
+Children look to their parents to know how to feel and behave, which gives parents and caregivers a chance to model healthy coping to their children.

-Don’t be afraid to talk about the diagnosis or related treatments
+Don’t be afraid to talk about the illness or related treatments

 Children need to process what happened and figure out how it fits into their life as they grow up.

 Children understand and process information about their condition in different ways depending on their age.
-As children grow older, it is important to reassess their understanding of their diagnosis and answer any questions they have in simple, clear terms.
+As children grow older, it is important to check their understanding and answer their questions in simple, clear terms.

-Toddlers and preschoolers require simple, clear explanations (e.g., “You need to take your medicine to stay healthy and strong”).
-For children in kindergarten and early school age, it can be helpful to use picture books, dolls, and stuffed animals to explain their condition to them.
-Starting in pre-adolescence, youth need more specific explanations.
+Toddlers and preschoolers need simple, clear explanations (“You need to take your medicine to stay healthy and strong”).
+For children in kindergarten and early school age, it can be helpful to use picture books, dolls and stuffed animals to explain their condition to them.
+Starting in pre-adolescence, kids need more detailed explanations.

 Children sometimes think they developed their condition because they did something wrong or bad.
 Reassuring your child that they did not cause their diagnosis can be helpful at all ages.